FEI38750/Immune_Dysfunction_in_Microgravity/README.md

 [118] minqa_1.2.4            carData_3.0-5          Rtsne_0.16
 [121] shiny_1.7.2

-For MTD, which is running under Conda environments, the versions of dependencies are in the .yml files in the MTD/Installation (https://github.com/FEI38750/MTD).
+MTD software and its instruction is on https://github.com/FEI38750/MTD MTD is running under Conda environments with Bash, the versions of dependencies are in the .yml files in the MTD/Installation.